 Watch for signs of leaking or damaged containers: LEAKS SPELL TROUBLE!
 Do not transport leaking packages.
 Depending on the material, you, your truck, and others could be in danger.
-It is illegal to move a vehicle with leaking hazardous materials.
+It is illegal to move a vehicle from the location of loading when the cargo includes packages or containers leaking hazardous materials.